magic-jojo/tracker/docs/InWorld.md

 ## Functions

+Also, the implementation state of the functions.
+As of 5 Dec, much of the functionality is in, but is entirely Wearer-only and not permission checked.
+The current Wearer menu is a superset of the actual wearer menu due to this.

 1. Set Home (UW, O).
 Set the Home Location for the Wearer.
 If the Wearer is found to be in an unpermitted Location, she will be TP'd to the Home Location.
+Done W-only
-1. Add Own (UW, O).
+3. Add Own (UW, O).
 This is generally the purpose of the tracker, to surrender control of your locations in SL to a/an owner(s).
 Once you have done so, you no longer have access to the owner list unless you become unowned.
+Done W-only
-1. Del Own (O).
+4. Del Own (O).
 Remove an Owner from the owner list.
 If the last Owner removes hirself, the Wearer becomes Unowned and the Lock is removed.
+Done W-only
-1. Add Loc (UW, W, O).
+5. Add Loc (UW, W, O).
 Add the current Location to the permitted Locations list, with an optional limit on how long they can visit the location and how long until they can revisit.
 Visit time is specified in minutes, while revisit time is specified in hours.
 Generally this would be accomplished by the Owner leashing the Wearer, taking hir to the Location, then adding the Location.
 Alternatively, unlocking the Wearer might work, but might lead to unwanted locations being added.
+Done W-only
-1. Del Loc (UW, W, O).
+6. Del Loc (UW, W, O).
 Delete the current Location from the permitted Locations list.
+Done?
-1. TP Home (UW, W, LW, O).
+7. TP Home (UW, W, LW, O).
 Teleport the Wearer to their assigned Home Location.
+Done W-only
-1. Lock (W, O).
+8. Lock (W, O).
 Lock the tracker.
 The Lock can only be engaged when there is at least one owner.
+Not started, requires owner
-1. Unlock (O).
+9. Unlock (O).
 Unlock the tracker.
+Not started, requires owner
-1. Track (O).
+11. Track (O).
 Enable or disable Tracking for the Wearer.
+Not started, requires owner

 From this we can derive the following menu choices.